Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-power-point/microsoft-power-point-quiz.md

 -----------------------------
-#### Q16.
+#### Q18.
 If you want to create an organizational chart, which SmartArt category works best?

     Pyramid
     Relationship
     Hierarchy
     Matrix

-#### Q17.
-Which Arrow Options choice will hide the mouse cursor when presenting, except when the cursor is moved?

-    Automatic
-    Hidden
-    none of these answers
-    Visible

-#### Q18.
+#### Q19.
 When printing multiple handouts, which option will group multipage documents together and make them easier to distribute?

     Print on Both Sides
     Uncollated
     Print One-sided
     Collated

-#### Q19.
-Which chart type is best suited for displaying annual financial data for a 10-year period?

-    donut chart
-    line or area chart
-    area chart
-    pie chart

 #### Q20.
 How can you adjust which data in a table is used when working on a chart?